 We’re not helpless here.
 Coatings, alloys, and a little TLC can stretch things out.
 Galvanizing steel with zinc means the zinc takes the hit first.
 Paint or powder coats keep water and air away.
 Stainless steel’s chromium trick makes it a corrosion champ.

 Check out modern cars versus old ones.
-A ‘70s truck might rust through in a decade, but today’s sheet metal bodies, with better coatings, can push 20 years or more if you keep ‘em clean.
+A ‘70s truck might rust through in a decade, but today’s automotive sheet metal thickness and materials, with better coatings, can push 20 years or more if you keep ‘em clean.

 Alright, let’s get a bit science-y for a sec.
 Corrosion’s like a tiny power plant on the metal’s surface.
 For steel, iron teams up with oxygen and water to make rust.
 Electrons zip from one spot (where the metal’s losing bits) to another (where oxygen’s grabbing them), and something like saltwater keeps the party going.
 It’s slow, but it keeps eating away.

 Think of a steel dock piling.
 In calm water, it might lose a tenth of a millimeter a year.
-In a steamy, salty bay, that could double or triple, chewing through a thin sheet in a couple decades.
+In a steamy, salty bay, that could double or triple, chewing through a thin sheet in a couple decades—illustrating how environment, material choice, and maintenance all control how fast sheet metal deteriorates.

 So, how long does sheet metal actually last?
 Let’s sketch out some scenarios.